catalog header

 www.gonzaga.edu/ccp

 The Center for Cura Personalis (CCP) exists to empower students to be their best selves.
-Cura Personalis means care for the whole person and our case managers are here to meet one-on-one with students, support them in dealing with life’s challenges and help connect them to useful offices and resources both on and off-campus.
+Cura Personalis translates to care for the whole person and our case managers are here to meet one-on-one with students, support them in dealing with life’s challenges and help connect them to useful offices and resources both on and off-campus.
 Case managers at Gonzaga operate in a non-clinical capacity which means they do not provide counseling or therapy to students, though they will quickly outreach to students who are struggling and connect students to resources for additional support.
 Case managers aim to build self-advocacy skills and promote personal growth through individualized meetings in a comfortable, private setting.
-Additionally, CCP offers various support for students struggling with basic needs.
+CCP offers various support for students struggling with basic needs.
 If you or a fellow student are struggling, but not sure where to start, CCP is a wonderful place to connect.

 Learn more by visiting gonzaga.edu/CCP or calling us at (509) 313-2227.